Audit/Survey Hybrid – A Greater Return on Your Investment

 - The time taken to participate in safety meetings is time well spent.

 One can immediately see how the answers to the above statements could add significant value to the health and safety assessment process.
 When the survey process is not bound by the constraints of the traditional program audit protocols, they are free to query other key determinants that affect health and safety.
 The answers to the above statements yield different but more useful information that can be acted on to improve.

 For most companies it would hard to justify conducting both a system audit and a safety perception survey all in one year.
 For most, it would be cost prohibitive to do so.
-However, combining the two assessment processes would give companies the opportunity to reap the benefit of two different assessment approaches.
+However, combining the two assessment processes into an audit/survey hybrid would give companies the opportunity to reap the benefit of two different assessment approaches.
 Currently, the time spent interviewing employees in the audit is somewhat squandered because employees are required to answer interview questions that can easily be validated by documents or through observation.
 Collecting the employee interview information by survey would significantly reduce the costs associated with gathering employee perceptions and would do so more effectively.

 Here are some advantages of a hybrid approach that make it a compelling measurement alternative to consider: